FlorisRoelofs/polya/README.md

 library(Polya)

-- To directly run the simulation type and run: polya()
+- To run the simulation type and run: polya()

 ############################### EXTRA PACKAGES NEEDED ###################################